SYSTEMS FAILURE INSTALLATION AT THE RED HEAD GALLERY 2016

 AUGUST 31 TO SEPTEMBER 24, 2016

 OPENING RECEPTION: SATURDAY SEPTEMBER 10 , 1-5 PM

 THE RED HEAD GALLERY, 401 RICHMOND STREET WEST, TORONTO

-Thurlow notes optimistically that out of the ability to withstand failure there usually comes a positive reaction where some individuals, cooperative groups, companies, and countries fire up their imaginations to create their very best.
+Thurlow notes optimistically that out of the ability to withstand failure usually comes a positive reaction where some individuals, cooperative groups, companies, and countries fire up their imaginations to create their very best.
 Much innovation has come through desperate times and the need for transformation.
-Culture it seems, expresses itself more keenly on the cusp of change.
+Culture, it seems, expresses itself more keenly on the cusp of change.